MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

       // store the identifier of the flush used to unlock the Graphics Engine later _flush_identifier = flush_identifier;

-      // configure the serial device to send n bytes
+      // configure the serial device to transmit n bytes
       // srcAddr == back_buffer
       SERIAL_DRIVER_prepare_sent(srcAddr, LCD_WIDTH * LCD_HEIGHT * LCD_BPP / 8);

-      // configure the "end of copy" interrupt SERIAL_DRIVER_enable_interrupt(END_OF_COPY);
+      // configure the "end of transmission" interrupt SERIAL_DRIVER_enable_interrupt(END_OF_COPY);

-      // start the copy
+      // start the transmission
       SERIAL_DRIVER_start();
    }